aptech/docs/docs/CR-fonts.rst

 ----------------
 .. function:: fonts(str)

+    :param str:  The
+        following fonts are available:
-    :param str: string or character vector containing the names of fonts to be used in the plot.
-The following fonts are available:
+    :type str: string or character vector containing the names of fonts to be used in the plot
-    :type str: TODO

     .. csv-table::
         :widths: auto